CuriousNekomimi/AIDCAT/README.md

 3. `python aidcat.py` (To run AIDCAT)
 ## Changelog
 ```
+2021-05-30: v0.6.9
+Added the ability to obfuscate all adventures' title, description, tags, memory, actions, undone actions, and world info with junk data.
+**WARNING!
+Obfuscating adventures wipes all adventures on an account and CANNOT BE UNDONE!**
+Added an info page to sources documenting Latitude.

 2021-05-11: v0.6.7
 HUGE thanks to Eta for making these improvements and for refactoring the program to be object oriented:
 - The phrase "any key" was changed to "Enter."
 (Actually waiting for any keypress is significantly more complicated).
 - Option 1 of the auth menu previously said [1] Change your access access token, which was fixed.
 - Added a missing error message on "Our Content" page.